Vengeance (2006): Main event matches

 The first main match was for the WWE Championship, in which champion Rob Van Dam defended the title against Edge accompanied with Lita.
 In the beginning of the match, Edge performed a sunset flip powerbomb on Van Dam outside the ring.
 Van Dam, however, managed to execute a crossbody on Edge inside the ring, resulting in the two landing on the outside of the ring floor.
 Both men took the upper hand in the match, until Van Dam was scripted to knock the referee unconscious.
 Edge took advantage, as Lita gave him the title.
-Edge tried to hit Van Dam with the title, but Van Dam dodged the hit as he performed a spinning kick on the title, resulting in hitting Edge's face.
+Edge tried to hit Van Dam with the title, but Van Dam dodged the hit as he performed a spinning kick on the title, which hit Edge's face.
 Edge, however, got the advantage as he attempted to perform a shoulder block takedown on Van Dam, while Lita propped a chair on a ring corner.
 Edge went for the shoulder block takedown, but Van Dam moved out of the way, resulting in Edge to crash head-first onto the chair.
 Capitalizing on the situation, Van Dam then performed a Five Star Frog Splash from the top turnbuckle on Edge, which he followed with a cover and a pinfall, thus retaining the WWE Championship.

 The sixth match was a singles match between Kane versus Impostor Kane.
 The match began with Impostor Kane executing a sidewalk slam on Kane.
 The Impostor tried to chokeslam Kane, but Kane countered with a DDT.
 The match concluded with Impostor Kane performing a chokeslam on Kane and pinning him for the pinfall victory.